CogStack/CogStack-Pipeline/README.md

 ## Integration Tests

-Although turbo-laser has unit tests where appropriate, the nature of the project is such that the real value fo testing comes from the integration tests.
-Consequently, turbo-laser has an extensive suite.
+Although cogstack has unit tests where appropriate, the nature of the project is such that the real value fo testing comes from the integration tests.
+Consequently, cogstack has an extensive suite.

-To run the integration tests, ensure the required external services are available (which also give a good idea of how turbo-laser is configured).
+To run the integration tests, ensure the required external services are available (which also give a good idea of how cogstack is configured).
 These services are Postgresql, Biolark and Elasticsearch.
 The easiest way to get these going is with [Docker](https://www.docker.com/).
-Once you have docker installed, turbo-laser handily will build the containers you need for you (apart from elasticsearch, where the official image will suffice).
+Once you have docker installed, cogstack handily will build the containers you need for you (apart from elasticsearch, where the official image will suffice).
 To build the containers
   ```
   gradlew buildBiolarkContainer
   gradlew buildPostgresContainer